ilikescience/mhs11/src/assets/writing/ui-density.md

 [^3]: Nielsen, Jakob.
 "How Long Do Users Stay on Web Pages?"
 Nielsen Norman Group, 11 Sept.
 2011, <https://www.nngroup.com/articles/how-long-do-users-stay-on-web-pages/>
 [^4]: I have no scientific backing for this claim, but I believe it's because a typical blink occurs in 100ms.
 When we blink, our brains fill in the gap with the last thing we saw, so we don't notice the blink.
 That's is why we don't notice the gap between two actions that are less than 100ms apart.
 You can read more about this effect here: [Visual Perception: Saccadic Omission — Suppression or Temporal Masking?](https://www.sciencedirect.com/science/article/pii/S0960982209011105)
 [^5]: Harrison, Chris, Zhiquan Yeo, and Scott E. Hudson.
 "Faster Progress Bars: Manipulating Perceived Duration with Visual Augmentations."
 Carnegie Mellon University, 2010, <https://www.chrisharrison.net/projects/progressbars2/ProgressBarsHarrison.pdf>
+[^6]: HackerNews as pointed out that this is a ridiculous statement.
+And it is.
+Of course, value density isn't the _only_ reason why Google succeeded where Yahoo failed.
+But as a reflection of how each company thought about their products, it was a good leading indicator.